This chicken curry with coconut milk has all the wonderful flavors and a hint of spiciness. So easy to prepare, done just under 20 minutes.

 How to make chicken curry with coconut milk?

-The chicken is then cooked in a mix of spices; oil, garlic, onions, ground pepper, curry powder, and paprika.
-Next, they will be simmered in coconut milk until the chicken is cooked.
+- Cook chicken in a mix of spices; oil, garlic, onions, ground pepper, curry powder, and paprika.

-The vegetables and a little chili will then be added and simmered again until the meat becomes tender and sauce is reduced and thickens.
+- Add the vegetables and a little chili and simmer again until the meat becomes tender and to reduce the liquids to a thick sauce.

 The result is an amazingly spicy, flavorful and creamy coconut chicken curry.